 Easy leveling for solo players

-There is a known optimal path for leveling in Season — burning through Nephalem rifts in a 4-person group.
-As a solo player, I’ll usually deviate from the optimal party method and level up with the following strategy:
+There are a few known optimal paths for leveling in Season, such as burning through Nephalem rifts in a 4-person group or tackling cursed chests.
+However, as a solo player, I’ll usually deviate from the optimal party method and level up with the following strategy: